newslynx/newslynx-core/docs/api.rst

 All methods, unless otherwise specified, will return one or many Event objects of the following ``json`` schema:

+**NOTE**

-**NOTE** : Event's with a ``status`` of deleted mean that these events have been manually deleted by a user or by a recipe.
+- Events with a ``status`` of ``deleted`` mean that these Cvents have been manually deleted by a user or by a recipe.
 Such events are kept in the database for 7 days and can be restored at any point.
 After 7 days these events are permanently deleted.

 .. code-block:: javascript